CaptainLunar/love.hs/readme.md

 ## What you need to get it running:
 * Every single module in the import header.
 * Edit whatever startup file you use, .bashrc, /etc/profile, and set it to run this functional program.
-For less clutter, just hide the program in some hidden folder and just add it to your profile!
+For less clutter, hide the program in some hidden folder and add it to your profile file!
 * Ex) ~/love/love or ~/.love/love

 Todo: